top of page

 June 2025

-• Launch the Travel-ING On Mobile App on the App Store & Google Play.
-Goal is June 1.
+• Our initial goal was to launch the Travel-ING On Mobile App on the App Store & Google Play but this has been extended into July.

-• Send alerts of download availability to the 3,000 people who had downloaded the app as History Check, all mailing lists, and any who registered for notification from the poster and social media campaign.
+• Once the app is available emails will be sent to the 3,000 people who had downloaded the app as History Check, all mailing lists, and any who registered for notification from the poster and social media campaign.
 Estimated campaign reach = 10,000.

 • Utilize our members and partners to cross market the app by sending an updated poster with download links.